ome/omero-documentation/omero/sysadmins/public.rst

   members.

 - Create a member of this group, noting the username and password (you will enter these below).
-Again, the First Name, Last Name, username and password can be anything you like.
+Again, the First name, Last name, Username and Password can be anything you like.

   .. note:: If you add this member to other groups, all data in these groups
       will also become publicly accessible for as long as this user remains